jeyarammca/react_all_concepts_dashboard/README.md

 - Connecting **Frontend to a real relational database**.

 ---
-Developed for Reference and Interview Preparation.
+Developed for Reference and Preparation.